Execoote/Titan-Academy-Edit-Summary/README.md

-# ▷ Titan Academy Fandom summary◁
+# Titan Academy Fandom summary
 ### Execoote's edit summary of the Titan Academy Wiki.

-## ▷ ✓ RECENTLY EDITED: ✓ ◁
+## RECENTLY EDITED (As of December 2023):
-1. 13 Types of Students Cooking in Class/Transcript
+1. 14 Types of NEW Students you'll MEET in School/Transcript

-## ▷ ⟁ CURRENTLY UNDER EDITING: ⟁ ◁
+## CURRENTLY UNDER EDITING:
 1. 13 Types of Students in a Science Fair (On hold)
-2. 14 Types of NEW Students you'll MEET in School/Transcript (First week of December)
-3. 14 Types of Students in a Surprise Exam!/Transcript (First week of December)
+3. 14 Types of Students in a Surprise Exam!/Transcript (Currently in editing)

-# ▷ CONTRIBUTIONS ◁
+# CONTRIBUTIONS
-CONTRIBUTIONS (✓ Completed, ✗ Partial | 0-1>A-Z): 》
+✓ Completed | ✗ Partial | Numerical to Alphabetical order

-## ▷ CHARACTERS AND ACTORS/ACTRESS (C#/A#): ◁
+## CHARACTERS AND ACTORS/ACTRESS (C#/A#):
 1. Amethyst - Actress (REVERTED)
 2. Ern Quek - Actor
 3. Grace Khoo - Actress